MEMORY storage engine (formerly known as

 an uncommon feature for implementations of hash indexes.)

 Columns that are indexed can contain

-internal temporary tables that the server creates on the fly while
+with internal temporary tables that the server creates on the fly

-processing queries.
-However, the two types of tables differ in that
+while processing queries.
+However, the two types of tables differ

 If an internal temporary table becomes too large, the server automatically converts it to on-disk storage, as described in Section 8.4.4, “Internal Temporary Table Use in MySQL”.